GS_PhantomCam

 BlendTime | Transition duration in seconds. |

 EasingType | Interpolation curve applied during the blend.
-See Curves Utility for the full list of available easing types. |
+See Curves Utility. |

 Camera names correspond to entity names of the phantom camera entities in the scene.